-Founded in 1977, Plastic Design International has extensive experience providing industrial customers with high-quality manufacturing solutions.
+Founded in 1977, PDI Molding has extensive experience providing industrial customers with high-quality manufacturing solutions.
 While we began operations as a short-run prototype research and development (R&D) business, we’ve since expanded our capabilities to meet all injection molding needs.
 Our team accommodates project requests with the following specifications:

 - Construction material: ABS, acetal, acrylic, copolymer polypropylene, HDPE/LDPE, nylon, polyetherimide, polycarbonate, polyester, PEEK, polypropylene, polystyrene, and polyurethane